Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the stars and warning you off the duds.

 Even the mightiest have their off days, and the 7th generation Charger is no exception.
 These years?
 They’re the ones that had Dodge engineers burning the midnight oil.

-The 2011 and 2012 models were like a boxer with a glass jaw – tough on the outside, but susceptible to getting knocked out by electrical issues.
+The 2011 and 2012 models were like a boxer with a glass jaw – robust on the outside, but prone to getting knocked out by electrical issues.
 We’re talking about overheated lighting harness connectors causing low beams to throw in the towel, and power distribution centers getting too hot under the collar, leading to a loss of anti-lock braking and stability control.
 Not exactly what you want to hear when you’re hitting the gas.

-2018 and 2021 didn’t escape unscathed either, though their issues were more annoyances than deal-breakers.
+2018 and 2021 didn’t escape unscathed either, though their issues were more irritations than deal-breakers.
 They might not have put your life at risk, but they sure could put a damper on your Charger experience.

 Curious about the gory details?